 All cell phones and other electronic devices must be turned off before entering the classroom.
 If you have an emergency and need to take a call during class, you must inform the instructor before the beginning of class.
 Turn your ringer to vibrate, and when your call comes in, pick up all of your belongings and leave the classroom.
 You may return to class the next time the class meets.
 In the event that I see your cell phone out during class, your cell phone rings during class or I catch you leaving class to answer you cell phone, I will deduct 10 points from your next lecture test.
 Each violation of this policy will result in a 10 point deduction on the next lecture test.
-Any grade reduced because of a violation of the cell phone policy will not be replaced.

-Under no circumstances will any electronic devices be allowed in the classroom during a test.
+Under no circumstances will any electronic devices, except calculators, be allowed in the classroom during a test.
 You CANNOT use the calculator on your cell phone!